-Best Plant-Based Protein Powders of 2020 & How to Choose One
+6 Best Vegan Plant-Based Protein Powders of 2022

-Plant-based protein supplements are dried, powdered forms of protein that come from a variety of sources.
+Plant protein supplements are dried, powdered forms of protein that come from a variety of sources.
 They are often made from soy, rice, hemp, and peas, where other protein powders are derived from eggs or milk protein, such as whey or casein.
 Choosing the best plant-based protein powder for you depends on your lifestyle, dietary preferences, and taste buds.
 Here are our favorite vegan protein powder options.

 Yet gaining strength isn’t the only reason to enjoy a protein shake post-workout.
 Your fatigued muscles need protein to recover and rebuild after strenuous exercise.
 By feeding your body protein shortly after a workout, you may speed muscle recovery, reduce soreness, and increase the overall effectiveness of your workout.